"The intersection of where great wine meets reasonable prices"

 This wine demonstrates everything which is wonderful about the Argentinian style Malbec.
 That style appears to be the ability to offer a high-caliber for just a fistful of dollars.
 I know once WS and RP get a hold of this wine for themselves, that perhaps their review may possibly mirror mine own closely.
 Just a rough guess, but I'm thinking a score of something like a 91 may just be what the doctor ordered. t

-Folks seriously this is great juice and I picked up the bottle I purchased at Costco for a mere $12.89 each making the QPR through the roof.
-The inexpensive price totally caught me off guard, but I enjoyed every swirl, sniff, down to the last slurp.
-Hopefully this review will get folks to run not walk to get this gem while it last!
-After draining that last drop, I immediately broke open the piggy bank, and rooted around under seat cushions just to acquire a few more.
-This is the kind of excitement a tasty bottle of wine brings and it is my hope until next time you will continue to sip long and prosper, cheers!
+Hopefully this review will get folks to run and, not walk to get this gem while supplies last.
+After draining that last drop from the bottle, I immediately broke open the piggy bank, and rooted around under seat cushions just so I could acquire a few more the next day.
+This is the kind of excitement a tasty bottle of wine can bring, sadly that's not always the case.
+So until next time I hope you all will continue to sip long and prosper, cheers!

 Anthony said...